moorepants/eme171/content/pages/lab-01.rst

    Derivative Function`_ for an explanation.
 2. Create a function defined in an m-file that generates the bump in the road.
 See `Time Varying Inputs`_ for an explanation.
-3. Create a function defined in an m-file that calculates two outputs: force applied to the damper and force applied to the spring.
-See `Outputs Other Than the States`_ for an explanation.
+3. Create a function defined in an m-file that calculates the three outputs: force applied to the damper, force applied to the spring, and vertical acceleration.
+See `Outputs Other Than the States`_ and `Outputs Involving State Derivatives`_ for explanations.
-4. Create a function defined in an m-file that calculates the vertical acceleration.
-See `Outputs Involving State Derivatives`_
 5. Create a script in an m-file that utilizes the above four functions to simulate the suspension system traversing the bump in the road.
 This should setup the constants, integrate the dynamics equations, and plot each state,